FLAMEGPU/FLAMEGPU2-docs/src/guide/agent-functions/defining-agent-functions.rst

 C++ and Python Runtime Compiled Agent Functions
 -----------------------------------------------

-Run-time compiled C++ style agent functions follow the same syntax as for C++ compile time agent functions with the exception that the function must be defined in a string and associated with the :class:`AgentDescription<flamegpu::AgentDescription>` using the :func:`newRTCFunction()<flamegpu::AgentDescription::newRTCFunction>` method.
+Run-time compiled (RTC) C++ style agent functions follow the same syntax as for C++ compile time agent functions with the exception that the function must be defined in a string and associated with the :class:`AgentDescription<flamegpu::AgentDescription>` using the :func:`newRTCFunction()<flamegpu::AgentDescription::newRTCFunction>` method.

 Runtime C++ style compiled functions can be used with both the the C++ and Python APIs.